 Rashād faces some challenges due to a notable lack of award recognition.

 Despite being part of a highly successful series (Rashād’s Televised Points score ranks fourth, trailing only the three Friends actresses), The Cosby Show didn’t accumulate many awards, possibly because Bill Cosby chose not to submit himself for nominations.

 It’s challenging to ascertain whether Rashād submitted herself for consideration, but she received only two Best Actress nominations.

 Nonetheless, Rashād portrayed a legendary character and, in any other category, would be a definite inclusion based on her ACTOR score.
 Therefore, this is another yes vote.

 Marilu Henner, Elaine O’Connor Nardo, Taxi

-So that leaves an extraordinarily strong Hall of Fame ballot with strong “yes” recommendations for Lucille Ball, Jean Stapleton, Julia Louis-Dreyfus, Mary Tyler Moore, Candice Bergen, Roseanne Barr, and Phylicia Rashād, and a “no” vote for Marilu Henner.
-Who are you voting for?
+Consequently, we have an exceptionally strong Hall of Fame ballot with resounding “yes” recommendations for Lucille Ball, Jean Stapleton, Julia Louis-Dreyfus, Mary Tyler Moore, Candice Bergen, Roseanne Barr, and Phylicia Rashād, and a “no” vote for Marilu Henner.

 Whom will you vote for?